 This level requires the device to not be assigned or used by any other operation.
 This level of testing on a disk drive might require the use of the vary off command.
-Use the diagnostics display menus to allow you to vary off the needed resource.
+Use the diagnostics display menus to vary off the needed resource.